Funding delivered through Made in WA is intended to:

 All applications are assessed against the four criteria:

-Your activity must meet at least one of the objectives of the program.
-Assessors will consider applications against the relevant dimensions and allocate a weighted score against each of the four criteria.
+Your activity must meet at least one of objectives of the category to be successful.
+Assessors will consider your application against the relevant dimensions and definitions and allocate a weighted score for each of the four criteria.

 Imagination, authenticity, originality, inquisitiveness, excellence, captivation, relevance, innovation, challenge, risk and rigour.